bmurdata/NYCGovJobSearch/README.md

 # Installation and Setup

  Python 3.7 is required to run this project.
-You can do so from Python.org [here](https://www.python.org/downloads/).
+Download from Python.org [here](https://www.python.org/downloads/).
 In addtion, make sure to have pip3 installed, and the Selenium Webdriver for Python.
 ## Selenium setup- Firefox
 By default, this project uses FireFox with Selenium Webdriver, and assumes you have a geckodriver.
 In the `scrapermodule.py`, you can set its location with the `gecko_Location` variable, if it is not on PATH or in the same directory.